CopernicaMarketingSoftware/Documentation/Mailerq/4.2/sending-bounces.md

 The bounce message holds a full delivery report, as well as the full original message.
 If you want to save a lot of network bandwidth, you can set the "ret" property to the value "HDRS".
-By doing so, you instruct MTA's not to include the full MIME message in the status notification, but only the original MIME headers.
+By doing so, you instruct MTAs not to include the full MIME message in the status notification, but only the original MIME headers.

 The property "orcpt" is an optional property and holds the original